Yelp/dockersh/README.md

 SECURITY WARNING
 ================

-dockersh tries hard to drop all priviliges as soon as possible, including disabling the suid, sgid, raw sockets and mknod capabilities of the target process (and all children), however this doesn't mean that it is safe enough to allow public access to dockersh containers!
+dockersh tries hard to drop all privileges as soon as possible, including disabling the suid, sgid, raw sockets and mknod capabilities of the target process (and all children), however this doesn't mean that it is safe enough to allow public access to dockersh containers!

 *WARNING:* Whilst this project tries to make users inside containers have lowered privileges and drops capabilities to limit users ability to escalate their privilege level, it is not certain to be completely secure.
-Notably when Docker adds user namespace support, this can be used to further lock down privilidges.
+Notably when Docker adds user namespace support, this can be used to further lock down privileges.

 *SECOND WARNING:* The dockersh binary needs the suid bit set so that it can make the syscalls to adjust kernel namespaces, so any security issues in this code are likely to be exploitable to root.